Robert Roberts (cardiologist): Clinical practice

 He was Director of the Coronary Care Unit at Barnes Hospital at Washington University in St. Louis from 1972 to 1982.
-He served as Chief of Cardiology at Baylor College of Medicine in Houston, Texas from 1982 to 2004, followed by President of the University of Ottawa Heart Institute, Ottawa, Canada from 2004 to 2014.
+He served as Chief of Cardiology at Baylor College of Medicine in Houston, Texas from 1982 to 2004, followed by President of the University of Ottawa Heart Institute, Ottawa, Canada, from 2004 to 2014.

 Research

+Roberts conducted early research in the field of molecular cardiology on the genetic causes of heart disease.